mskcc/roslin-variant/docs/dev/unit-test.md

  ✓ should be able to run singularity
- ✓ should abort if all the necessary env vars are not configured ✓ should abort if ROSLIN_SINGULARITY_PATH is not configured ✓ should abort if ROSLIN_DATA_PATH is not configured ✓ should abort if ROSLIN_BIN_PATH is not configured
- ✓ should abort if ROSLIN_EXTRA_BIND_PATH is not configured ✓ should abort if the two required parameters are not supplied ✓ should run the tool image and display 'Hello, World!'
+ ✓ should abort if all the necessary env vars are not configured ✓ should abort if ROSLIN_SINGULARITY_PATH is not configured ✓ should abort if ROSLIN_PIPELINE_DATA_PATH is not configured ✓ should abort if ROSLIN_PIPELINE_BIN_PATH is not configured ✓ should abort if ROSLIN_EXTRA_BIND_PATH is not configured ✓ should abort if the two required parameters are not supplied ✓ should run the tool image and display 'Hello, World!'